 He returned to the dugout in 1996 and 1997, managing the independent Albany Diamond Dogs.
 The team won the Northeast League championship his first season, then lost in the finals after finishing first in ’97.
 In the two decades that followed, he married and divorced again and saw the first pupil from his baseball academy reach the majors: Joey Wendle, a left-handed-hitting infielder who debuted in 2016.
 46

 On October 27, 2018, Wockenfuss married Becky Askins of Watertown, New York, whom he met through his siblings.
 Detroit Tigers caps were a part of the joyful wedding ceremony.
 Unfortunately, two weeks later, he was diagnosed with dementia.
-The condition makes it harder for him to communicate and renders his hands too shaky to respond to the autograph requests he still receives.
+The condition made it harder for him to communicate and rendered his hands too shaky to respond to the autograph requests he continued to receive.
+It eventually led to his death on August 19, 2022.

 Looking back on his days of contact football and hardnosed play behind the plate, he supported Major League Baseball’s 2014 rule change designed to reduce home plate collisions.
 Recalling the time he was knocked out by Cleveland’s Buddy Bell in 1975, in 2019 Wockenfuss said, “That’s why I [have] the dementia.
 That’s how (the game) was.”